-The Okteto CLI is open source, and the code is available here.
-Feel free to check it out, contribute, and please, star it 🤗!
+The Okteto CLI is open source, and the code is available at Github.
+Check it out and star it to show your support 🤗!

 Install the Okteto CLI by running the following command in your local terminal: